-Like any investment or home component, you will want to make sure that the garage door you order and try to install will actually fit your Atlanta home.
+Like any investment or home component, you will want to make sure that the garage door installation you order will actually fit your Atlanta home.

-To reduce the chances that the garage door you think you need will end up being like squeezing into jeans five sizes too small, take careful measurements.
-Also account for all of the peripheral clearance your garage door system will need to operate.
+To reduce the chances that the garage door you think you need will end up not fitting, take careful measurements.
+Also, you must account for all of the peripheral clearance your garage door system will need to operate.

-If this process sounds complicated, don’t worry — it really isn’t.
-You will just need to be sure that you are measuring from the right starting point and getting good, straight lines that accurately represent the dimensions needed for proper garage door installation sizing.
+If this process sounds complicated, don’t worry.
+It really isn’t too difficult.
+You will just need to be sure that you are measuring from the right starting point.
+You must also be sure to get good, straight lines that accurately represent the dimensions needed for proper garage door installation sizing.

 To accomplish this task, follow these simple steps.

 Garage Opening Width and Height

 Begin with an open garage door and measure the opening from jamb to jamb.
 The jamb is the piece of trim that borders the opening and represents that area where the opening stops.

 Hook your tape measure on one end of the jamb or have someone hold it for you.
 Next, pull it as tight and as straight as you can to the other side.
 If you need to, you can set the tape measure on the ground and measure horizontally from there.
 But ideally, try to hover a small bit above the surface so that irregularities don’t mess up your measurements.

 Repeat the process by measuring from the very top jamb all the way down to the ground.

 In addition, the distance between the interior edge of the door jamb to the inner wall of your garage is known as the side room.